 Over the course of its term with Papa John’s, BCI secured television coverage on numerous occasions, including everything from a timed pizza-making contest, to appearances by Papa Johns’ spokesperson, legendary Padres pitcher, Trevor Hoffman.
 BCI generated hundreds of newspaper articles regarding store openings and new product offerings, and secured a cover photo of owner Brian Mills on the most widely circulated industry publication, Pizza Making Quarterly.

-In September 2013, MVE Institutional (mve-institutional.com) retained BCI for media relations and business development services.
-Immediately, BCI was tasked with communicating the news that the company had a new CEO to media, clients, and potential clients.
+In September 2013, SVA Architects, Inc. (sva-architects.com), formerly MVE Institutional, retained BCI for media relations and business development services.
+Immediately, BCI was tasked with communicating the rebranding of the company, led by a new CEO, to media, clients, and potential clients.
 BCI crafted a comprehensive campaign to communicate the significant news, beginning with a traditional media announcement.
-BCI received outstanding success, securing national media coverage in print and digital publications.
+BCI secured national media coverage in print and digital publications.
 BCI also wrote a personalized letter on behalf of the CEO to clients and potential clients, wrote new LinkedIn profiles for the company’s leadership, and is securing speaking engagements at national conferences.
-Impressed with BCI’s writing and digital capabilities, MVE Institutional recently expanded BCI’s scope of services, requesting an electronic newsletter to announce company news and project updates.
+Impressed with BCI’s writing and digital capabilities, SVA Architects, Inc. recently expanded BCI’s scope of services, requesting an electronic newsletter to announce company news and project updates.
 This type of request is common for BCI’s clients; once a client experiences our stellar work, it leads to requests for additional expertise.